 Let us start off by saying that being chosen by your bestie to be her maid of honor is just what the title implies, an honor.
 However, with every role we play in life there comes a number of unexpected obligations and unforeseen frustrations, this being no exception.

 That’s why we here at Modern MOH feel it’s our duty to not only focus on the positive and exciting, but the difficult and demanding aspects of this unique assignment.
-To give you a bit of a heads up on what you can expect, and how to handle these situations best, we’ve put together a list of the five most common challenges faced by maids of honor.
+To give you a bit of a heads up on what you can expect, and how to handle these situations best, we’ve put together a list of the five most common challenges faced by maids and matrons of honor.

 1. The term “bridezilla” is very much a real thing